byterubpay/kastelo/documents/legal/disclaimer-wallet.md

 ## 1. STATUS

-RFC-HWALLET-1 development team (“HWDT”) is a loose collective of individuals with an aim of developing an Open Source printed circuit board design for a dedicated Monero hardware wallet.
+RFC-HWALLET-1 development team (“HWDT”) is a loose collective of individuals with an aim of developing an Open Source printed circuit board design for a dedicated ByteRub hardware wallet.
 There is no centralized authority, entity, or institution that controls, dictates, regulates, or makes decisions for, or on behalf of, any member of the collective.
 It is not the intent of HWDT to form any partnership, joint venture, agency, employer-employee or fiduciary relationship.

 ## 2. DELIVERY